 Field Trip To Big Talbot Island's "Boneyard Beach"

-You’ll listen to lectures and watch videos in the classroom sessions, spend time outdoors on Saturday field trips, and are required to present an individual and group project to the class.
-There’s a wide array of options for the presentation projects from which to choose.
-For example, I created a Powerpoint presentation on sea turtles and also worked on a photographic brochure with a classmate, “the flora of Egans Greenway.”
+Listen to lectures, watch videos in the classroom sessions and spend time outdoors on Saturday field trips.
+Participants are required to present an individual and group project to the class.
+There’s a wide array of options for these presentation projects.
+For example, I did a Powerpoint presentation on sea turtles and also worked on a photographic brochure with a classmate, the flora of Egans Greenway.

-The two binders you’ll take home with you (“Student Workbook”), contain over 1,000 pages on coastal systems, habitats, plant and animal life, naturalist interpretation, planning, and additional resources.
-All will walk away with a better appreciation and understanding of what we see around us at the Florida coast.
-Plus, you’ll also have a great resource on the bookshelf for future referral, along with memories of some neat nature hikes with interesting folks.
+The two binders taken home (“Student Workbook”), contain over 1,000 pages on coastal systems, habitats, plant and animal life, naturalist interpretation, planning, and additional resources.
+Walk away with a better appreciation and understanding of what we see around us at the Florida coast.
+Plus, you’ll also have an excellent resource on the bookshelf for future referral.
+And memories of some neat nature hikes and spending a bit of time with a nice group of outdoorsy-types.

 The “Coastal Systems” module is one of three sections of the Florida Master Naturalist certification, each module costs $225.
-There’s no requirement to take all three, but some in the class had done so, and celebrated completion of the program.
-Online registration for the Coastal Systems course being offered at 86026 Pages Dairy Road in Yulee (at the Nassau County Extension office 904-879-1019), closes at 10:00 am on October 26, 2011.
+While there’s no requirement to take all three, some in the class had done so, and celebrated completion of the program.

-Also visit the Florida Master Naturalist website for more info and to see other places around the state of Florida where all three segments of the Florida Master Naturalist program are offered at various times throughout the year.
+Visit the Florida Master Naturalist website for more info.
+See course schedules for various venues around the state of Florida where all three segments of the Florida Master Naturalist program are offered at different times each year.
 Besides the “Coastal Systems” module, the other two are “Freshwater Wetlands” and “Upland Habitats.”
 In addition, special topic courses are also offered in some locations around Florida, such as “Environmental Interpretation” and “Wildlife Monitoring.”

 Here’s a summary of the mission of the Florida Master Naturalist Program, from their website: